2025 CR Flamengo season

-The 2025 season is Clube de Regatas do Flamengo's 130th year of existence, their 114th football season, and their 55th in the Campeonato Brasileiro Série A, having never been relegated from the top division.
-In addition to the 2025 Campeonato Brasileiro Série A, Flamengo also compete in the 2025 Supercopa do Brasil, 2025 FIFA Club World Cup, 2025 CONMEBOL Copa Libertadores, the 2025 Copa do Brasil, and the 2025 Campeonato Carioca, the top tier of Rio de Janeiro's state football.
+The 2025 season was Clube de Regatas do Flamengo's 130th year of existence, their 114th football season, and their 55th in the Campeonato Brasileiro Série A, having never been relegated from the top division.
+In addition to the 2025 Campeonato Brasileiro Série A, Flamengo also competed in the 2025 Supercopa do Brasil, 2025 FIFA Club World Cup, 2025 CONMEBOL Copa Libertadores, 2025 FIFA Intercontinental Cup, 2025 Copa do Brasil, and the 2025 Campeonato Carioca, the top tier of Rio de Janeiro's state football.